How to Maximize Your Reach Using Google’s Knowledge Graph

-Few changes in search have had as big an impact as Google’s introduction of the Knowledge Graph in 2012.
+Google’s introduction of the Knowledge Graph in 2012 was a seismic shift in search, going from “strings”– directly matching words to other words – to “things” and trying to understand concepts.

-The Knowledge Graph is just one of the ways Google attempts to understand searcher intent and the relationship between real-world entities.
+This was the true beginning of Google’s attempts to understand user intent and the relationship between entities.

-The Knowledge Graph changed search forever – for consumers, brands, and businesses.
+The Knowledge Graph changed search forever.

+The Knowledge Graph is a data source like Wikipedia or the World Factbook, but built and maintained by Google as a baseline source of information.

+The information from the Knowledge Graph can be surfaced by Knowledge Panels.

-Knowledge Graph panels are prime real estate in Google SERPs, giving users instant access to hyper-relevant information without needing to click a link and gives marketers a golden opportunity to boost their visibility.
+Knowledge Graph panels get prime real estate in Google SERPs, giving users instant access to hyper-relevant information without needing to click a link.

+Some marketers fear Knowledge Panels and no-click searches, but they can give marketers a golden opportunity to boost their visibility.

-In this post, we’ll take a closer look at what the Knowledge Graph is, how it’s different from other rich results, and what steps you can take to make full use of it and drive more visitors to your website.
+In this column, you’ll learn what Knowledge Graph is, how it differs from other rich results, and what steps you can take to make full use of it and drive more visitors to your website.

-What Is the Knowledge Graph?
+What Is The Knowledge Graph?

-The Knowledge Graph is an intelligent model that taps into Google’s huge repository of entity and fact-based information and seeks to understand the real-world connections between them.
-In other words, instead of interpreting every keyword and query literally, Google infers what people are looking for.
+The Knowledge Graph is an intelligent model that taps into Google’s vast repository of entity and fact-based information and seeks to understand the real-world connections between them.

+Instead of interpreting every keyword and query literally, Google infers what people are looking for.

-The goal of the Knowledge Graph – as Google explains nicely in their (still very relevant) introductory video and website – is to transition “from being an information engine [to] a knowledge engine.”
+The goal of the Knowledge Graph – as Google explains nicely in their (still relevant) introductory video – is to transition “from being an information engine [to] a knowledge engine.”

+It’s part of Google’s change from relying on strings (word matching) to things (idea matching.)

 Google uses the Knowledge Graph’s understanding of semantic search and the relationship between things to display what it considers to be the most relevant information in a panel (called a Knowledge panel) to the right of the search results.